eugmill/eugmill.github.io/source/_posts/2014-05-01-palindromes-sets-xor.markdown

 - If the array of uniques has a character, remove it.
 - If it doesn't have a character, add it.

-This is essentailly the `XOR` or [_exclusive or_](http://en.wikipedia.org/wiki/Exclusive_or) operator!
+This is essentially the `XOR` or [_exclusive or_](http://en.wikipedia.org/wiki/Exclusive_or) operator!
 In ruby the xor operator is the `^` character.
 In boolean expressions, it returns true if one of two expressions is true but not both.

 ```ruby
 true ^ true   #=>false